-Designed to give students a broad range of technical opportunities, the 10,000 square foot Metal studio is fully equipped to accommodate most hands-on metalsmithing and jewelry-making practices - from fine work in precious metals to larger scale, formed and welded constructions.
+Designed to give students a broad range of technical opportunities, the 10,000 square foot metal studio is fully equipped to accommodate most hands-on metalsmithing and jewelry-making practices - from fine work in precious metals to larger scale, formed and welded constructions.
 The program houses a digital lab with standard support for graphics design and output.
-It is also introducing computer-aided design and manufacture - 3D digital technologies that will surely expand the scope of studio investigations for our Metal majors.
+We have introduced computer-aided design and manufacture - 3D digital technologies that continues to expand the scope of studio investigations for our Metal majors.

-Adjoining this space are Task Rooms, each designed for specific processes such as polishing, casting, electroforming, patination, blacksmithing, and seminar/critique.
+Adjoining this space are task rooms, each designed for specific processes such as polishing, casting, electroforming, etching, and patination, moldmaking, lasercutting, blacksmithing, and seminar/critique.

 Separate BFA and MFA rooms accommodate all majors with individual spaces equipped with soldering stations (oxygen/propane, acetylene, and compressed air), fume exhaust hoods, sinks, workbenches, and storage space.
 Adjacent to this studio is the basic room, which includes a large enameling area and stations for elective students and beginning metal majors.

 A central ventilation system creates safe air quality throughout the entire metal studio.